openstack-infra/system-config/doc/source/reprepro.rst

 consistent, ``reprepro`` will always download a consistent set of files.
-Then thanks to the release of the AFS mirror volume being atomic, we do not have any period where the repository package index doens't match the set of packages in the filesystem.
+Then thanks to the release of the AFS mirror volume being atomic, we do not have any period where the repository package index doesn't match the set of packages in the filesystem.

 Since this does not require coordination with upstream, the same pattern is suitable across Ubuntu, Debian and other various apt